tendermint/tendermint/test/p2p/README.md

 Setup your own local testnet as follows.

-For consistency, we assume all commands are run from the Tendermint repository root (ie. $GOPATH/src/github.com/tendermint/tendermint).
+For consistency, we assume all commands are run from the Tendermint repository root.

 First, build the docker image: